-Table 1 provides an overview of the DSP.
-The table shows significant features of the device, including the capacity of on-chip RAM, the peripherals, the execution time, and the package type with pin count.
-For more details on the C6000TM DSP device part numbers and part numbering, see Figure 5.
+Table 1 provides an overview of the C6712/C6712C DSPs.
+The table shows significant features of each device, including the capacity of on-chip RAM, the peripherals, the execution time, and the package type with pin count.
+For more details on the C6000TM DSP device part numbers and part numbering, see Table 17 and Figure 5.

 Table 1.
-Characteristics of the C6712D Processor
+Characteristics of the C6712, C6712C, and C6712D Processors